Why Your Online Reputation Matters In 2021 And Beyond

 The Importance of Online Reputation

-In 2020, you can’t afford to ignore online reviews.
+In 2021, you can’t afford to ignore online reviews.
 Your reputation is the sum of all the sentiment your customers decided to share online, good or bad.
-From restaurants to repair shops, consumers cling to online review sites like Yelp, Google Maps, Trip Advisor, and about 25 others, to guide them in their shopping and purchasing decisions.
+From restaurants to repair shops, consumers cling to online review platforms like Yelp, Google Maps, Trip Advisor, and about 25 others, to guide them in their shopping and purchasing decisions.
 And these reviews influence the purchasing decisions for over 93% of all consumers.
+That’s insurmountable to any business that believes it can get away with no reviews or, worse, poor reviews.

 If you’re not already working to improve your online reviews, there is an easy place to start.

-- First, make sure you have listings on the major review sites like Google My Business (GMB), Yelp, Trip Advisor, etc. This may be nuanced depending on what business you’re in.
+- First, make sure you have listings on the major review sites like Google My Business (GMB), Yelp, Trip Advisor, etc. This may be slightly different depending on what business you’re in.
 Rest assured, Google always matters.

 - Educate your customers on the importance of leaving reviews.
 People generally want to help.
 Let them know how they can help you — by leaving a 5-star review!

-- Make sure your listings on each platform are complete and include your contact information, links to your website and social media pages, and images if applicable.
+- Make sure your business listing on each platform is complete and accurate, and include your contact information, links to your website and social media pages, and images if applicable.

 - Most of all, be great at what you do.
 If you aren’t doing this part, the reviews will never be enough.